...

 Now for the digging!
 For each post, you’ll want to dig a hole that’s about one-third the length of the post deep.
 Aim for a diameter of around 10 inches.
 This gives you enough room to work and properly secure the post.
 Once your holes are dug, clear out any loose soil or debris.
 You want the sides to be relatively smooth and the bottom to be level.
 A great tip is to add a few inches of gravel at the bottom of each hole.
 This really helps with drainage, which is crucial for preventing water from pooling around your posts and potentially causing issues down the line with your decking or patio nearby.

-Set and Secure Your Posts
+Step 3: Set and Secure the Fence Posts

 With your holes prepped, it’s time to place your vinyl posts.
 Carefully set each post into its hole.
 This is where a level comes in super handy – you need to make sure each post is perfectly plumb (that means straight up and down) and level.
 It’s often helpful to have an assistant for this part, as one person can hold the post steady while the other backfills.
 Start adding soil back into the hole around the post, a little at a time.
 After adding a few inches of soil, use a tamper or a piece of wood to compact it firmly.
 Repeat this process, adding soil and compacting, until the hole is filled.
 Finally, adding a bit of water can help the soil settle and compact even further, ensuring your posts don’t shift.

-Attach Panels and Make Final Tweaks
+Step 4: Add Panels and Make Final Adjustments

 You’re in the home stretch!
 With your posts standing tall and secure, it’s time to attach your vinyl fence sections.
 Most systems use screws or specially designed clips to connect the panels to the posts.
 Follow the manufacturer’s instructions for your specific fencing product.
 As you attach each panel, double-check that everything is level and aligned.
 This is also the stage where you’d install any vinyl gates if they’re part of your design.
 Once all the panels are up, take a step back, admire your work, and make any final adjustments needed to ensure everything looks just right.